 Answer: The target market is an essential element of any marketing strategy.
-Diversity plays an ever-increasing role in targeting markets.
+Diversity plays an everincreasing role in targeting markets.
 Strategies that focus on satisfying the needs of its most prominent target group ensure marketplace success.
 An understanding of diversity helps formulate strategies that focus on groups with enormous buying potential.

-Point value: 1 BUSPROG: Diversity DISC: Strategy
+Point value: 1 BUSPROG: Diversity DISC: Strategy Learning Objectives: 2-5 Topic: A-head: Elements of a Marketing Strategy Bloom's: Comprehension Difficulty: Easy

-7. Suppose you have been hired as a marketer by an online retailer, like Bluefly or Amazon, to help develop a new marketing mix.
+7. Suppose you have been hired as a marketer by an online retailer, like Wayfair or Amazon, to help develop a new marketing mix.
 State one thing you would do to improve the retailer's position through each of the four strategic elements: product, distribution, promotion, and pricing.